Fundamentals vs. FUD

 Buttcoiners on XLive chart, price, volume, and on-chain data

 The Buttcoin logo is the Bitcoin ₿ symbol rotated 90 degrees.
-When rotated, it resembles two buttocks — hence "Buttcoin."
-The original site font is Ubuntu Bold Italic.
-All logo assets are released under Creative Commons Zero (CC0) — free to use, remix, and share.
+When rotated, it resembles two buttocks — hence “Buttcoin.”
+The site font is Ubuntu Bold Italic.

 BUTTCOIN.D is Buttcoin's market cap expressed as a percentage of the total cryptocurrency market cap.
 It's the metric that tracks Buttcoin's progress towards flipping Bitcoin.
 Every percentage point gained is one step closer to Uranus.